Clusters of Long-Headed Poppies (papaver dubium) – NAGAMI HINAGESHI- Create Unfamiliar Roadside Landscapes in Tsukuba in Recent Years

 In some years, though, there are big surprises.

-In late April 2016, along with the azalea, iris, dandelions and other regular bloomers of the season, many of of Tsukuba roadsides had turned orange – with clusters of swaying flowers that were clearly some sort of poppy.
+In late April 2016, along with the azalea, iris, dandelions and other regular bloomers of the season, many of Tsukuba’s roadsides had turned orange – with clusters of swaying flowers that were clearly some sort of poppy.

-I immediately remembered how back in 2008, authorites destroyed thousands of poppies along the Kokai River near Tsukuba – because among them were the variety used to produce either heroin or opium – I can`t remember which.
-This year`s surprise poppies are definitely not of the illicit sort (a completely different color) – but rather a species that was first verified as existing in Japan back in 1961 -the NAGAMI HINAGESHI (long headed poppy – popover dubium)
+I immediately remembered how back in 2008, authorities destroyed thousands of poppies along the Kokai River near Tsukuba – because among them were the variety used to produce either heroin or opium – I can`t remember which.
+This year`s surprise poppies are definitely not of the illicit sort (a completely different color) – but rather a species that was first verified growing in Japan (as an invasive species) back in 1961 – the NAGAMI HINAGESHI (long headed poppy – popover dubium)

-It is not known how exactly the first seeds arrived in Japan (the species originates somewhere around the Mediterranian), but it has apparently spread around Japan by road and rail, with rain-wettened seeds sticking to cars, trucks and rail-cars.
+It is not known how exactly the first seeds arrived in Japan (the species originates somewhere around the Mediterranean), but it has apparently spread around Japan by road and rail, with rain-wettened seeds sticking to cars, trucks and railway-cars.

 There are several ways that poppies (in general) can be referred to in Japanese.
 The easiest to remember is simply popii (ポピー).
-The non-narcotic type of poppy which is usually enjoyed in spring is the hinageshi (雛罌粟) – and many of them – vast carpets, in fact, will bloom along the Kokai River in late may and June.
-From Chinese literature there is the term gubijinsou (虞美人草), which is also the title of a novel by the novelist Natume Soseki.
+The non-narcotic type of poppy which is usually seen in spring is the hinageshi (雛罌粟) – and many – vast carpets of them, in fact, will bloom along the Kokai River in late May and June.
+From Chinese literature there is the term gubijinsou (虞美人草), which is also the title of a novel by the novelist Nastume Soseki.